zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

   :config (auto-compile-on-load-mode))
 ```

 Set the load path to the directories from where I sometimes load things outside the package system.
-Note that the path for `org-mode` (which I load from a checkout of its git repository) is set as part of its `use-package` declaration, so it doesn't appear here.
+Note that the path for specific packages like `org-mode` (which I load from a checkout of its git repository) is set as part of their `use-package` declarations, so they don't appear here.

 ```emacs-lisp
 (add-to-list 'load-path "~/.emacs.d/lisp")